behnamasadi/mastering-xml/README.md

 </shop>
 ```
 ## XPath

+XPath (XML Path Language) is a query language  based on the tree representation of the XML document, for selecting nodes and computing values (numbers, strings, Boolean ) .
 XPath is made of a path with the syntax similar to directory structures in Unix-like operating systems, `/, //, ., .., etc.` to select nodes or node-sets in an XML document.
-It is a language for navigating in XML documents.
+You can navigate in XML documents by using Xpath.

 <!-- In XPath, there are seven kinds of nodes: element, attribute, text, namespace, processing-instruction, comment, and document nodes.
 -->

 ### XPath Expressions